nathancarter/weblurch/doc/plan.md

 ## Code attributes

- * Create an extension to the Group class that reads the contents of a group, replaces all `&emsp;` characters with tabs, and all paragraph breaks or line breaks with `\n` characters.
-Call it `contentAsCode()`.
  * Create an extension to the Group class that inverts `contentAsCode()`.
    It should take a string with tabs and newlines, and convert it into line breaks and `&emsp;` characters.
 Call it `setContentAsCode()`.